PowerGridModel/.github/profile/README.md

 To face the challenges of the energy transition, many statistical and machine learning methods are required for distribution power system analysis, which usually requires power system calculations (preferably in parallel) for a substantial number of simulation cases/scenarios.

-This project matches this above by providing with following strengths:
+This project matches this demand by providing with following strengths:

 - Optimized algorithms for the characteristics of the distribution grid.
 - Full support of three-phase asymmetric calculation.